relaxdiego/mign/README.md

 Criteria for judging a contribution
 -----------------------------------
 1. Covered by tests.
 Use rspec only.
+See `spec/features` for examples.
 2. All tests must pass.
 3. Must come with a poem/haiku.
 I'm just kidding, but there's `public/poetry.yml` if you really want to. ;-)